kabarton62/NetworkingLabs/network_discovery/lab2_black-box/Lab_Instructions.md

 ```
 ssh -i id_rsa student@clab-lab2-h1
 ```
+**NOTE:** The user *student* on h1 does not have history.
+That is deliberate.
+All students will share the same user, so history was excluded.
+The user also does not have bash completion so all commands must be typed fully.

 ### Challenge 3: Network discovery

 Examine /etc/hosts on H1 to discover hosts in the demo.us domain.
 Fully enumerate router links, IP addresses on the router interfaces, and services on the demo.us domain servers.